View our school library catalog:

 Each year, new books are nominated for the Langley Book of the Year by a committee of Langley librarians.

-To be eligible to vote for their favourite book, students must read three or more books.
+To be eligible to vote for their favourite book each April, students in grades 4-7 must read three or more books.
 They are encouraged to read as many books as possible to make the vote even more meaningful.
 After completing a book, each student must answer a question or two about the story.
-This year we are also placing stickers on our bulletin board to keep track of what is being read.
-Take a look outside the library to see which books our staff and students have read so far!
-In late April, any student from Grade 4-7 may vote for his/her favourite book and we will announce the winner.
+Those students that read 8 or more books will also be invited to an ice cream social in the summer.

 Langley Picture Book of the Year

 Primary students also have a chance to choose their favourite books each year.
 In the library and in our classrooms, we will share all of the nominated picture books with our primary students and give them the opportunity to vote for their favourites.
-Click here for a list of the nominees for this year’s Langley Picture Book of the Year!
-Votes are being collected from all Langley schools for this year’s winning book.
-Stay tuned for an update soon!
+Nominees are still being suggested for this year, so stay tuned for an update!

 FVRL Public Library

 Didn’t find a book that you were looking for at school?
 Search for a book at the public library with a current FVRL library card here